kosto5o/Open-Xml-PowerTools/README.md

-﻿No NuGet.org feed at this time.
+﻿No automated NuGet.org feed at this time, although the current build is at (https://www.nuget.org/packages/OpenDocx/0.9.0-alpha).

 OpenDocx
 ========